Wary banks struggle for deal with Argentine debt holdouts

 "These are not fully-baked proposals," a source from one holdout firm told IFR.

-Local Argentine bonds fell more than 1 percent on the day and the peso currency weakened on pessimism over a potential deal.
+Local Argentine bonds ARDISD=RASL ARPARD=RASL fell more than 1 percent on the day and the peso currency ARSB= weakened on pessimism over a potential deal.

 "Just when it looked like we might see a deal with the holders of the defaulted bonds, it vanished," said a research note from Buenos Aires brokerage Allaria Ledesma and Co.